-Drug advertising is regulated by the Medicines certain advertisements relating to medical matters.
-It is of women or any advertisement referring to any skill or service relating to treatment of any disease, ailment, etc. It also bans advertisements on the treatment on 17 types of can only be made after the approval given by the Medicine
+Drug advertising is regulated by the Medicines (Advertisement and Sale) Ordinance, 1956.
+It prohibits certain advertisements relating to medical matters.
+It is an offence to advertise articles for procuring the miscarrial of women or any advertisement referring to any skill or service relating to treatment of any disease, ailment, etc. so as to induce any person to seek the advice of the advertise at also bans advertisements on the treatment on 17 types of the diseases or sickness.
+As it stands, advertisement on medicine and only be made after the approval given by the Medicine Advertisements Board.